jnduli/blog_jnduli.co.ke/content/insecure_linux.rst

 I got the idea of setting this up from this `article on making linux fast again
 <https://linuxreviews.org/HOWTO_make_Linux_run_blazing_fast_(again)_on_Intel_CPUs>`_.
-The problem was that I did not want to set up these flags on my default grub menu entry.
+Contrary to the above article,  I did not want to set up the flags mentioned in there on my default grub menu entry.
 I also did not understand what risks I'd be exposing myself to, but I could get their names by running: